FabricMC/fabric-docs/contributing.md

 :::

-You should avoid adding custom titles for all containers except `details`.
-The only custom titles allowed are:
+We usually avoid custom titles for containers; the only ones allowed are:

 - `::: info PREREQUISITES`
 - `::: warning IMPORTANT`
+- `::: details`, which must have a title

 ### Code Snippets {#snippets}

-When adding code blocks to the documentation, you're supposed to place it within the [`ExampleMod`](#develop) and reference parts of it with [snippets](https://vitepress.dev/guide/markdown#import-code-snippets).
+When adding code blocks to pages, you're supposed to place it within the [`ExampleMod`](#develop) and reference parts of it with [snippets](https://vitepress.dev/guide/markdown#import-code-snippets).
 For example:

 ::: tabs